 Long-time employee and manager of the Premier (Soper) Theatre in Smiths Falls Jan Stepniak purchases the drive-in and re-opens for the 2000 season.
 The crowds return!

-The Bird family purchases the drive-in and on a chilly night in May manage to get the film started on only the 2nd try to a chorus of car horns and the urge to head for the hills!
-Over the years we have embarked on a mission to renovate and renew the theatre from top to bottom.
+Our family purchases the drive-in and on a chilly night in May manage to get the film started on only the 2nd try to a chorus of car horns and the urge to head for the hills!
+We've renovated and renewed the theatre from top to bottom.
 After 5 years of film, we converted to state-of-the-art digital projection in the spring of 2012.
-The drive-in celebrates 65 years in 2018 and we're planning a whole lot more improvements in the next 65!